mint42/fillit/README.md

 ## Getting Started

 This project uses [my 42 library](https://github.com/mint42/lib), which has already been included in this repository for ease of use.
-To set up this project, clone the fillit repository and type the make command into the terminal.
+To set up this project, clone the fillit repository and type the 'make' command into the terminal.
 The Makefile will first create the library, and then create the executable file called 'fillit'.

 ```
 usage: ./fillit file